jpsalvadorm63/react-briza/react_router/COURSE_09.md

 ```

 Now when a request is made we're getting the data we need, but we also want
-to modify the App component to be able to properly handle that new data.
+to modify the Widget component to be able to properly handle that new data.
-Instead of handling it in App, let's make a new component called Grid that
+Instead of handling it in Widget, let's make a new component called Grid that
 deals with mapping over all the repos.

 ```